 I’ve been going to the Smokies in spring since the late 90s.
 I love it out there and can’t get enough.
 Before I moved to Grand Marais, I’d head to the Smokies to photograph flowers (on slide film!) and go backpacking into remote campsites and remote areas of the park.
 My better half took her first backpacking trip there with me and I’ve hiked 100s of miles of trails in the park.
 Going to the Smokies and its warm inviting mountains, its open forests feels like going home.
 Especially so in the spring when their spring is on-time (instead of in June like northern Minnesota).
 I managed to squeeze in a full week in the Smokies this spring and decided that it’s about time I start offering a photography workshop in the spring.

-For 2017, I’m adding a Spring in the Great Smoky Mountains Photography Workshop.
-It will compliment my popular Fall in the Great Smoky Mountains Photography Workshop.
+In 2017 I added a Spring in the Great Smoky Mountains Photography Workshop.
+It compliments my popular Fall in the Great Smoky Mountains Photography Workshop.
 There will be minimal overlap in locations, except for sunrise and sunset locations.
 On the spring workshop, we’ll visit Cades Cove, Tremont (along the lower river), Chimney Top area, Roaring Fork and depending on the speed of the group several other areas.
 We base out of Gatlinburg, which if you have been on my fall workshop it will surprise you in spring about how different it feels.
 The hotels are cheap in the spring and the town is slower.
 The park itself feels empty like a completely different park vs. the fall.
 It’s an amazing time of year to be out in the park.

 Photos from the Smokies